teh0xqb/teh0xqb.github.io/_posts/2020-05-22-portfolio.md

-Of course, on a production project the user should be able to receive information on what the requirement is in order to fill the field correctly, without having to wait for submites or color hints.
+Of course, on a production project the user should be able to receive information on what the requirement is in order to fill the field correctly, without having to wait for submit or color hints.
 Out of scope for this demo.

 The theme for colors and gradient were just taken from a the company theme that asked me to build this demo.